cloudamqp/java-amqp-example/README.md

     $ heroku scale worker=1
     Scaling worker processes... done, now running 1

 By scaling your workers to more than one dyno you can have more listeners and thereby consume and process more messages simultaneously.
+To look at the logs for your worker process, you can use the command:

+    :::term
+    $ heroku logs --tail
+    worker application running...

 #### Admin processes

 If your process is a one-off admin process that you wish to run manually on an as needed basis you can do so with the `heroku run` command: